IMRAN104/IronCodingChallenge/README.md

 # OldPhoneKeyPadConverter

 ## Overview
-The IronCodingChallenge is a C# project that simulates the behavior of old mobile phone keypads.
+The IronCodingChallenge is a C# Console Application that simulates the behavior of old mobile phone keypads.
 It converts sequences of key presses into corresponding text, similar to how texting was done on early mobile phones.

 ## Features
 - Converts sequences of numeric key presses into text.